hariharan005/CORS/README.md

-# CORS
+# CORS-Finder
-Recon the vulnerable cors domain
+## This tools is developed for identifying the vulnerable cors domain

 Installation:
 git clone https://github.com/hariharan005/CORS.git